daffainfo/ctf-writeup/Midnight Sun CTF 2023 Quals/MemeControl/README.md

 > Internet memes are getting out of control!
 Submit a pytorch model that catches illegal memes to earn a flag

 ## About the Challenge
-We have been given a zip file (You can download the file [here](memecontrol.tgz)).
+We were given a zip file (You can download the file [here](memecontrol.tgz)).
 And if you extract the zip file, there is a python code.
 Here is the content of the source code

 ```python
 import io